 01 of 10

 It takes around 11 months for a foal to fully develop inside of the mare.
-Some foals can be several weeks late or early.
+Some foals can be a few weeks late or early.
 Occasionally, a foal can be up to four weeks late.
 Most breeders try to time foaling for early spring, so the foal can grow and exercise throughout the summer months.

 02 of 10